Lyalpha/ifuanal/docs/tutorial.rst

 In the case of broad continuum residuals that are affecting the fitting, these can be removed somewhat arbitrarily by using the argument ``filtwidth``.
-This sets the width in wavelength units of a median filter tophat kernel, which is applied to the residual emission line spectrum.
+This sets the width in wavelength units of a median filter top-hat kernel, which is applied to the residual emission line spectrum.
 This median filtered function is then removed from the spectrum prior to fitting.
 It is important to not fit the emission line of interest with this convolved function so ``filtwidth``